TharuniI/ProdClass-ThesisProject/README.md

 # About
-A research study on the ability to auomatically classifty product features into positive and negative affiliations usig a product review dataset.
+A research study on the ability to auomatically classifty product features into positive and negative affiliations usig a product review dataset. <br>
-NLP techniques including sentiment analysis and text modelling was utilized to complete the task.
+NLP techniques including sentiment analysis and text modelling was utilized to complete the task. <br>
-This is an undergraduate thesis project.
+This is an undergraduate thesis project. <br>

 # Author